ufs-community/ufs-weather-model/doc/UsersGuide/source/BuildingAndRunning.rst

 ===================================
 Supported Platforms & Compilers
 ===================================
-Before running the Weather Model (WM), users should determine which of the `four levels of support <https://github.com/ufs-community/ufs/wiki/Supported-Platforms-and-Compilers>`__ is applicable to their system.
+Before running the Weather Model (:term:`WM`), users should determine which of the `four levels of support <https://github.com/ufs-community/ufs/wiki/Supported-Platforms-and-Compilers>`__ is applicable to their system.
 Generally, Level 1 & 2 systems are restricted to those with access through NOAA and its affiliates.
 These systems are named (e.g., Hera, Orion, Cheyenne).